Parijat1072005/product-management-dashboard/README.md

 >>git clone https://github.com/Parijat1072005/product-management-dashboard

-Now go to the folder and open it with code.
+Now go to the Desktop, right click on the folder and open it with code.

-Now in the vs code terminal go to the product-management-dashboard
+Now in the VS Code terminal go to the product-management-dashboard.

 >> cd Desktop/product-management-dashboard

->> python -m venv venv

->>pip install -r requirements.txt